 Painting your new home before you move in allows you to add your own personality to the home.
 If it’s age-appropriate, consider working with your children to pick out a fun, new color for their new room.

 The majority of new homeowners often paint the living room, the kitchen, and the exterior of their house.
 If you can afford to, you can paint every room if it fits into your budget!
-A neutral color-scheme is popular for the exterior of most homes.
-Look at other homes in your neighborhood for inspiration.
+A neutral color scheme is popular for the exterior of most homes.
+When it comes to picking your exterior paint colors, check out these Gustafson Painting tips.
+You can even look at other homes in your neighborhood for inspiration.

-If you do paint the interior of your new home, be sure to leave a few days for the fumes to dissipate prior to moving in.
+If you paint the interior of your new home, leave a few days for the fumes to dissipate before moving in.
 Enlist a few friends to help you paint on a weekend or hire professional painters to do the job.

 Install a Home Security System

 For many, a home security system is an essential upgrade.
-This extra layer of security can help ease your mind and deter potential burglars or intruders as many security cameras are visible.
-Having a home security system can also help you get a better deal on your homeowner’s insurance since your home will be less of a risk.
+This extra layer of security can help ease your mind and deter potential burglars or intruders, as many security cameras are visible.
+A home security system can also help you get a better deal on your homeowner’s insurance since your home will be less risky.